-Wilsons were moving into the little town of Dexter.
-Just from an acreage on the outskirts, but it was the first time to move with nine children.
+In January of 1929 the Wilson family moved into the little town of Dexter, Iowa–just from an acreage on the outskirts, but it was the first time to move with nine children.

 Twins, Jack and Jean, had been born just three weeks earlier.
 And the other seven kids had what they thought were colds, until their coughs grew serious. . . and had the tell-tale “whoop” sound.

 Grandpa Goff, who would now be their neighbor, and the Goff uncles hauled the white iron bedsteads, table and chairs, the cook stove, Leora’s precious treadle sewing machine, the Victrola, pots and pans, curtains, and covers. . . . load after load.

 Clabe Wilson, their father, set up the stove right away and got it started, so it would be warm when the kids got there.
 A few at a time rode in the Model T, along with a load of house plants, or boxes filled with Mason jars of green beans or tomatoes.
 Junior and Danny were in first and second grades.